yusufcnr/near-wl/README.md

 https://wallet.testnet.near.org/

-## install dependencies from packacge.json file like this: (Reuire yarn installed)
+## install dependencies from packacge.json file like this: (Requires yarn installed)

 Install yarn (package manager) from terminal like this: